jessepope/jessepope/README.md

 - 👋 Hi, I’m @jessepope
-- 👀 I’m interested in merging social justice and technology to create a different future for all of us.
+- 👀 I’m interested in merging social justice and technology to imagine and create a different future for all of us.
-- 🌱 I’m currently learning full-stack software development at Ada Developers Academy and interning at a tech company.
+- 🌱 I’m a student of full-stack software development at Ada Developers Academy and an intern at Smartsheet.
-- 💞️ I’m looking to collaborate on anything!
-My favorite part about code is the opportunity to learn every day.
+- 💞️ I’m currently focusing my learning on A11y, React Testing Library, Redux, and Front-End Development.

 <!---
 jessepope/jessepope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.